zeek/package-manager/doc/package.rst

 :ref:`loaded <load-command>`.

-Note that if you want to distribute a BroControl plugin along with a Bro plugin, you typically need to add the BroControl plugin's python script to the ``bro_plugin_dist_files()`` macro in the :file:`CMakeLists.txt` of the Bro plugin so that it gets copied into :file:`build/` along with the built Bro plugin.
+Note that if you want to distribute a BroControl plugin along with a Bro plugin, you may need to add the BroControl plugin's python script to the ``bro_plugin_dist_files()`` macro in the :file:`CMakeLists.txt` of the Bro plugin so that it gets copied into :file:`build/` along with the built Bro plugin.
+Or you could also modify your `build_command` to copy it there.

 bro
 ~~~